solyoma/falconG/README.md

 See example gallery at https://andreasfalco.com

 *This is a Work In Progress*.
-All features not marked with 'TODO' are working.
-However to add new albums and images you need to either edit the generated gallery structure (**\*.struct**) file with any UTF8 capable ASCII editor, or generate a new one from directories.
-Modifying image and album titles and descriptions or adding new translations for these, however can be done in the program
+All features not marked with 'TODO' should be working.

 ******************************************************************